-It is difficult to watch the ones you love struggle to perform daily tasks that they used to do with ease.
+It is difficult to watch the ones you love struggle to perform daily tasks they used to do quickly.

 However, while arthritis is not curable, there are many options for improving quality of life.
 There are over 100 variants of arthritis, including osteoarthritis, rheumatoid arthritis, gout, lupus, scleroderma, and ankylosing spondylitis.
 Arthritis is any condition which causes swelling of one or more joints, causing stiffness and pain.
 Often the conditions worsen with age but are not specifically age-related.